 - Brand Reputation: Trane/American Standard, Carrier/Bryant and International Comfort Products brands like Heil, Day & Night and Arcoaire have the best reputations in the industry.
 Lennox’s reputation has slipped in the last 10 years.
 Goodman’s reputation has improved since Daikin purchased the brand in 2012 and began upgrading quality.

-In addition to the warranty, brand and cost factors, higher quality furnaces are going to have more advanced features that provide you with better AFUE, or efficiency, as well as features like variable rate fans, burners, and other advanced features that lower cost units just don’t offer.
+In addition to the warranty, brand and cost factors, higher quality furnaces are going to have more advanced features that provide you with better AFUE, or efficiency, as well as features like variable rate fans, burners, and other advanced features that lower cost units, or lesser brands just don’t offer.
 These features will not only provide higher comfort levels, but allow the furnace to operate at peak efficiency for longer periods.

 Have it Installed by a Certified and Experienced Professional